weliveindetail/blog/_posts/2023-02-04-ez-clang-pycfg.md

 SUCCESS
 ```

-The inidividual tests are self-contained and can be executed as standalone Python scripts:
+The individual tests are self-contained and can be executed as standalone Python scripts.
+The output shows the serialized RPC traffic:
 ```
 > python3 due/test/00-basics/01-connect.py
 Found compatible device at /dev/ttyACM2